biospatial Compliance

 Employment Policies

-1. All new workforce members, including contractors, are given training on security policies and procedures, including operations security, within 30 days of employment and annually thereafter.
+1. All new workforce members, including contractors, are given training on HIPAA and biospatial security policies and procedures within 30 days of employment and annually thereafter.
+Training includes HIPAA reporting requirements, including the ability to anonymously report security incidents, and the levels of compliance and obligations for biospatial and its Customers and Partners.

 • Records of training are kept for all workforce members.